 The ISO file is a widely used Disk file format for installing different bootable operating systems.
 Although you can use directly the ISO file to boot any OS on VirtualBox, HyperV or VMware Workstations, however, in case you don’t want to first boot & install ISO file to convert it to VDI or VDMK (virtual hard drives) format.
 You can use the pre-conversion method.
 Yes, this is the method in which we directly convert the ISO image file (.iso) into VDI (virtual disk image) format using VirtualBox.
 Not only to VDI but also using the same VBOXmanage tools of VirtualBox the user can convert the ISO image file to VDMK or VHD.
 It is also very useful to convert and use other format Virtual Disks in different Virtual Machines.

 After the conversion of ISO image to VDI, the user can directly boot the OS to install it converted VDI or VDMK format for admin or testing purposes.

-So, to start the conversion first of all the VirtualBox should be installed on the system to use the VBoxManage command line too.
-We are assuming that you have the VirtualBox software which is free and open source (FOSS) virtual machine creator tool.
+So, to start the conversion first of all the VirtualBox should be installed on the system to use the VBoxManage command-line tool.
+We are assuming that you have the VirtualBox software which is free and open-source (FOSS) virtual machine creator tool.